gharials/dev-path/docs/vcs-git.md

     But the default branch name is still `master` when you create a local repository with the Git desktop client (with the `git init` command).
 So, as GitHub has renamed its default branch name to `main`, you have a problem when you add a GitHub repository as its remote: when you push to GitHub, changes are pushed to the `master` branch instead of the `main` branch.
 As a remedy, you can rename your local `master` branch to `main` before adding remote or pushing: `git branch -m main`.

+### Remotes

+A Git _remote_ is a server that contains a copy of a Git repository, including all of its branches, commits, and files.
+After working on a local repository, you can _push_ your changes to a remote periodically so that other developers can access your changes.
+Similarly, you can _pull_ changes from a remote repository to keep your local repository up to date with the latest changes made by others.

+Git remotes has two main benefits:

+* _Backup._ If your computer crashes, you can always recover your work from the remote repository.
+* _Collaboration._ If you are working in a team, you can share your changes with your teammates by pushing to the remote repository.

 ## The Git workflow

 This section gives an overview of how Git is used by developers.
 Before using Git on your computer, [download](https://git-scm.com/downloads) and install it.